flemay/3musketeers/README.md

 ### Deployment

 The 3 Musketeers website is deployed to [Cloudflare Pages][linkCloudflarePages].
-This section shows how to create site, deploy, and delete using Wrangler CLI][linkCloudflareWranglerCLI].
+This section shows how to create, deploy, and delete a Pages project using [Wrangler CLI][linkCloudflareWranglerCLI].
 This is handy for previewing new changes.

-Given the build, test and deployment are going to be done with GitHub Actions, this section follows the [direct upload][linkCloudflareDirectUpload] and [Run Wrangler in CI/CD][linkCloudflareWranglerCICD] directives.
+Given build, test and deployment are going to be done with GitHub Actions, this section follows the [direct upload][linkCloudflareDirectUpload] and [Run Wrangler in CI/CD][linkCloudflareWranglerCICD] directives.

 Lastly, this section assumes the application was built and tested (see previous section `Development`).

-#### Cloudflare account ID and API token
+#### 0. Cloudflare account ID and API token

 To interact with Cloudflare Pages with Wrangler CLI, Cloudflare account ID and API token are required.